-Although new USCG requirements for ballast water management systems were issued in 2012, no vessels equipped with a BWMS entered the Great Lakes Seaway.
-As a result, all vessels complied with existing ballast management requirements.
-Loaded vessels with residual sediments are required to flush their tanks with water of a salinity equivalent to ballast exchange.
-Federal regulations call for vessels to conduct midocean ballast water exchange during ballast-laden voyages in an area 200 nautical miles (nm) from any shore.
+Loaded vessels with residual sediments are required to flush their tanks with water of a salinity equivalent to ballast exchange, i.e. 30 parts per thousand (ppt.).
+Federal regulations call for vessels to conduct mid-ocean ballast water exchange during ballast-laden voyages in an area 200 nautical miles (nm) from any shore.
 Vessels with residual sediments and unpumpable ballast on board which are unable to conduct mid-ocean ballast exchange due to stability concerns, are required to conduct saltwater flushing of their empty ballast water tanks in an area 200 nm from any shore whenever possible.
-Salt water flushing is defined as the addition of mid-ocean water to empty ballast water tanks; the mixing of the flush water with the residual water and sediment through the motion of the vessel; and the discharge of the mixed water, such that the resultant residual water is 30 parts per thousand (ppt) or greater.
+Salt water flushing is defined as the addition of mid-ocean water to empty ballast water tanks; the mixing of the flush water with the residual water and sediment through the motion of the vessel; and the discharge of the mixed water, such that the resultant residual water is 30 ppt or greater.